 The last two years of my life have been intensely painful, physically and mentally.
 In fact, they’ve been so painful that I was forced to deeply examine my relationship with pain and attempt to change it drastically.

-As I described in my article on my Midnight of the Soul, in the summer of 2016 I was thrown suddenly into a terrifying chronic illness which changed my life.
+In the summer of 2016 I was thrown suddenly into a terrifying chronic illness which changed my life.

 I was no longer able to sleep at night due to constant, bone-deep itching like I’ve never known before, and then the accompanying pain after I’d literally torn my skin off with my nails, bleeding all over, and in the end I would fall into a fitful sleep early in the morning out of pure exhaustion.